TheDataStation/solo/README.md

-# S2LD, Data Discovery using Natural Language Questions via a Self-Supervised Approach
+# Solo, Data Discovery using Natural Language Questions via a Self-Supervised Approach
-This is the repository for the paper [Data Discovery using Natural Language Questions via a Self-Supervised Approach](https://arxiv.org/abs/2301.03560).
-S2LD is a self-supervised data discovery system that finds tables among a large collection given natural language questions.
+Solo is a self-supervised data discovery system that finds tables among a large collection given natural language questions.
 It automatically generates training dataset from the target table collection and then trains the relevance model.
 The system consists of two separated stages:

 Offline stage